 6. Geography: Timing your messaging and content distribution based on cultural norms and specific time zones is a great way to dramatically increase your campaign efficacy.

-The Role of Marketing Automation with Segmentation and Nurturing
+The Role of Marketing Automation With Segmentation and Nurturing

-Act-On has one of the most sophisticated segmentation engines available on the market today.
+Act-On has one of the most sophisticated lead segmentation engines available on the market today.
 Our platform allows you to create dynamic segments based on profile (intrinsic) and behavioral (extrinsic) attributes that automatically refresh on any system engagement.

 Each prospect’s or customer’s online actions automagically sorts them into the right segmented automated program based on the pages they visit, forms they complete, and the links they click.
 And those APs would be different based on their role, their location, and so forth.